jennifer0101/laundromat/README.md

 ## Project Status

-This project is complete and has been lunched and is currently in use. [www.allwasheduplaundromat.com](https://www.allwasheduplaundromat.com)
+This project is finished.
+It is currently launched and in use. [www.allwasheduplaundromat.com](https://www.allwasheduplaundromat.com)

 ## Contact
 Created by [@jennifer0101](https://www.fayecreative.com) - feel free to contact me!